A39 at Torridge Bridge

 The expansion joints (which allow the bridge structure to expand and contract with changing temperatures) are failing and need to be replaced.
 These joints are a very important part of bridge design and essential to the long-term safe operation of the bridge.
-This work will replace the west expansion joint with the east joint being replaced at a later date.
-A speed restriction has been implemented prior to this work to help prevent further damage to the joint.

 What is phase 1 and phase 2?

 The replacement of the expansion joint has been split into two delivery phases of approximately 6 weeks each.

 Phase 1 will carry out work to the Cornwall-bound side of the highway.
 Following the completion of phase 1, the traffic management will be switched and phase 2 to replace the Barnstaple-bound carriageway will commence.

 What traffic management will be used and when?